 68-470 |

-The Biophysical Instrumentation Facility (BIF) houses instruments to elucidate macromolecular structure and interactions.
+The Biophysical Instrumentation Facility (BIF) is a BL1 facility which houses instruments to elucidate macromolecular structure and interactions.
 The BIF instruments include a Sartorius Octet R8 BioLayer Interferometry instrument, Jasco J-1500 CD spectrometer, a Wyatt DynaPro NanoStar for dynamic light scattering, a Panta nanoDSF with parallel DLS, a Malvern PEAQ-ITC isothermal titration calorimeter, a Refeyn TwoMP Mass Photometer, and an Agilent HPLC with SEC-MALS detection.
 The BIF is largely used by researchers in Chemistry, Biology, Biological Engineering and Chemical Engineering, but is available to anyone on campus and beyond.
-The BIF is a BL1 facility.
 The facility manager is available to train new users and advise those considering the potential application of the instruments in the facility. |

 |